Heraji/ExampleScripts/Save and Load System/Readme.txt

+(I still need to improve this code with interfaces, so it's easier to swap out the save/load method if needed)

 Have one SavePointManager.cs on a gameobject of your choice per scene you want to use the save and load system.

 Attach a Saveable.cs script on each object you want to be saved and loaded.